Osekai/osekai/README.md

 Make a new database called `osekai`, you can name it whatever, but osekai is recommended.
 It's recommended to make it using **ufg8mb4_unicode_c1**

-Run the `template.sql` file on this table, you can do this by just copying the content into a query tab and running it.
+Run all the files in `db/` on this table, you can do this by just copying the content into a query tab and running it.

 At that point you just need to fill in each field in config.php, and it should work.